07th-mod/python-patcher/README.md

 The project is currently setup to use with the IDE `Pycharm`, so use IDE this if possible.

+Please note that pycharm will attempt to index files in the project folder - this may cause problems when you run the installer from pycharm, as the installer may try to move a file Pycharm is currently reading, causing it to fail (I have only seen this happen once).

 ## JSON Mod Definition

 The patcher reads the file [installData.json](installData.json) to figure out what mods are available.
 The spec for this file is defined as a `Codable` Swift struct in [JSONValidator.swift](JSONValidator/Sources/JSONValidator/JSONValidator.swift)